zuki-dev/zuki/docs/src/introduction.md

 # Zuki Async Runtime

-Welcome to **Zuki**, a high-performance async runtime for Zig designed to be fast, cross-platform, and zero-cost by design.
+Welcome to **Zuki**, a high-performance async runtime for Zig that's fast, cross-platform, and zero-cost.

 ## What is Zuki?